blaw023/Chat-Prototype/README.md

 ## Running Chat Prototype Locally

+- `git clone`

+Clone the repo and put it in your local directory.

 - `npm i`

 Before running the app, install the frontend packages first.
 Go into `chat-prototype/frontend` and then run `npm i`.